Constitution of the Society for the History of Technology

 §3.
 The Executive Council shall be constituted as follows:

-(b) Nine elected voting Members serving three-year terms, three to retire and three to be elected annually by mail ballot of all the Members;
+(b) Nine elected voting Members serving three-year terms, three to retire and three to be elected annually by ballot of Society Members;

 (c) The immediate past President of the Society;